pluralsh/documentation/pages/reference/configuring-cloud-provider.md

 {% /tab %}

 {% tab title="Azure" %}
-* Follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to install your Azure cli.
+* Follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to install your Azure CLI.
-* Follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli) to sign into your Azure cli.
+* Follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli) to sign into your Azure CLI.

+{% callout severity="warning" %}
+Keep in mind that your Azure subscription type can limit the availability of your VMs, so make sure to tailor your subscription to the availability requirements of your infrastructure.
+{% /callout %}

 {% /tab %}
 {% /tabs %}